 Millennium Falcon: Smugglers Run Height Requirement: 38 inches (97 cm) tall

 This attraction makes you part of the Millennium Falcon crew running a job for Hondo Ohnaka, who you may recognize if you are a Clone Wars or Rebels cartoon fan.
-There are now FastPasses for Millennium Falcon: Smugglers Run, but you can opt for a traditional standby queue if there is no FastPass availability.

 Each crew has six members, and cast members assign two people to each of three jobs: pilot, gunner, or engineer.
 Pilot is the most involved position, engineer is next in activity, and gunner has the easiest job on board the Millennium Falcon.